 We urge students to consider loans only as a last resort.
 Columbia does not package federal student loans, and students are not automatically considered for loans.
 Students are encouraged to limit their borrowing as much as possible.
 However, eligible students may apply for unsubsidized Stafford loans through the Financial Planning Office.
 Effective July 1, 2012 the Direct federal subsidized loan became unavailable to graduate/professional students leaving only the unsubsidized loan for graduate/professionals.
 The annual maximum federal unsubsidized loan is $20,500 per year up to a total of $138,500.00.

 - Federal Work-study Steps

 Eligibility for federal student loans and federal work-study is determined by federal methodology.

-To continue eligibility for federal work-study and loans, a student in an eligible degree program must maintain at least half-time status and be making satisfactory academic progress.
+To continue eligibility for federal work-study and loans, a student be in an eligible degree program; must maintain at least half-time status and be making satisfactory academic progress.

 The Registrar's Office certifies loan deferments.
 You can obtain the appropriate forms from your lender's website.

 Certification for Veteran’s Administration benefits is handled through the Office of Student Services.